Vanilla-OS/handbook/_posts/2022-11-11-contributing.md

 **_Tip_**:-
 - You can test your pages on your phone using `bundler exec jekyll serve --host=<ip>`.
 - Using `0.0.0.0` instead of a specific IP binds to port 4000 to any interface, which is prone to be blocked by your routers firewalls, so we recommended using a particular IP address with the `--host` flag.
 Now, after executing the command in any browser on your phone, go to this address `<ip>:4000`.
-- For example, if the IP you used is `192.168.0.123`, then you need to visit `192.168.0.123:4000` on mobile.
+- For example, if the IP you used is `192.168.0.123`, then you need to visit `192.168.0.123:4000` on your mobile.

 ## Embedding GitHub Gists

-- GitHub gists is allowed in posts for displaying and referencing custom mods and scripts.
+- GitHub gists are allowed for referencing custom mods and scripts in posts.
 - For example, embedding this `<script src="https://gist.github.com/kbdharun/feca3da0c8213ae2b5cd02f3ea8e380c.js"></script>` will have the following output:-

 <script src="https://gist.github.com/kbdharun/feca3da0c8213ae2b5cd02f3ea8e380c.js"></script>